armbian/documentation/docs/Community_IRC.md

 **`DC-IRC`**

-- Has the purpose to relay messages between the IRC networks and Discord.
+- Has the purpose to relay messages between IRC and Discord.
 Applies for all channels beginning with `#armbian-` as well as `#armbian`.

 **`ArmbianHelper`**